zamfi/cca-programming-electronics-fall-2017/building-blocks.md

 | save steps + 1 as steps
 ```

+Each time through the loop, the red dot moves down **and** updates its memory by remembering that it has moved one additional step.

+Convince yourself that `down` runs exactly 8 times in the code above!

 Whew.
 That's all we did today!
 If you're stuck on anything, ask a fellow student or email [me](mailto:jzamfirescupereira@cca.edu) for help!